harness/developer-hub/docs/platform/pipelines/add-a-stage.md

 :::warning

-There is a 256 stage limit for any given pipeline.
-If you are hitting this limit, you have possibly attempted to overload your pipeline with too many use cases.
+The maximum number of stages you can add to a pipeline is 256.
+If you have reached this limit, you have possibly attempted to overload your pipeline with too many use cases.

 :::